Amlodipine/valsartan

 Amlodipine/valsartan, sold under the brand name Exforge among others, is a blood pressure lowering combination drug.
 It contains amlodipine, as the besilate, a dihydropyridine-type calcium channel blocker, and valsartan, an angiotensin II receptor antagonist.
 This combination is usually well tolerated and effective for the reduction of blood pressure.

-The combination was approved for medical use in the United States in June 2007.
+The combination was approved for medical use in the European Union in January 2007, and in the United States in June 2007.

-The combination is also available with included hydrochlorothiazide (Exforge HCT), for people who need a three-drug regimen to manage their blood pressure.
-It was approved for medical use in the United States in April 2009.
+The combination is also available with hydrochlorothiazide.
+It was approved for medical use in the United States in April 2009, and in the European Union in November 2009.
+The combination of amlodipine/valsartan with hydrochlorothiazide is on the World Health Organization's List of Essential Medicines.